Means-Of-Production/labor-token/README.md

     treasury --> issuer2
 ```

-Worker exchanges HOURS for DAI to use externally
+Worker exchanges HOURS for DAI to use externally.
+Note that the exchange will likely be offering a lower price
+in DAI than the HOURS could buy of goods and services from the issuer!

 ```mermaid
 flowchart LR
     subgraph DAO